a3kov/pyramid_sqlalchemy_sessions/docs/glossary.rst

   model
-      SQLAlchemy ORM model class, subclassing *declarative Base* and selected session model mixins.
+      SQLAlchemy ORM model class, subclassing *declarative Base* and selected model mixins.
 In the context of this library, a model is a class referenced by the ``model_class`` setting.

   new session